Shocks without shock capturing: Information geometric regularization of finite volume methods for Navier--Stokes-like problems: Introduction

 Fluid dynamics studies relying on computation of compressible flow often add some form of localized artificial viscosity near the shock using so-called shock sensors~\cite{vonneumann1950method,puppo2004numerical,cook2005hyperviscosity,fiorina2007artificial,mani2009suitability,barter2010shock,guermond2011entropy,bruno2022fc,dolejvsi2003some}.
 This expands the shock to the grid scale, mitigating Gibbs--Runge oscillations.
 However, these viscous approaches must balance regularity against the preservation of fine-scale features, which often have physical meaning.
 Further, approaches based on local viscosity can break down at high Mach numbers~\cite{glaubitz2019smooth}.

 Instead of regularizing the Navier--Stokes equations with viscosity, limiters lower the approximation order near shocks~\cite{van1979towards,ray2018artificial,liu1994weighted,harten1997uniformly,shu1998advanced,guermond2018second,kuzmin2020monolithic}.
 Limiters are often more robust than artificial diffusivity, but likewise need to balance the taming of shocks with the preservation of fine-scale features.
-Furthermore, they are intrusive changes to the numerical methods, increasing computational cost and prohibiting certain downstream applications, such as the computation of adjoint-based sensitivities~\cite{lozano2019watch,bodony2022adjoint}.
+Furthermore, they are intrusive changes to the numerical methods that can prohibit certain downstream applications.
+In particular, the nonlinear switching logic inherent to limiters limiters render adjoint-based sensitivity computation undefined or adds systematic biases~\cite{lozano2019watch,bodony2022adjoint}, often requiring practitioners to accept the errors due to the ``freezing'' of the limiters \cite{nemec2006aerodynamic}.
+IGR's entropic pressure, being the solution of a linear self-adjoint elliptic problem, does not share this drawback.